Vallikunnu Assembly constituency: Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 1,98,814 registered voters in the constituency for the 2021 Kerala Niyamasabha Election.
+There were 1,98,814 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,83,645 registered voters in Vallikunnu Constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,83,645 registered voters in Vallikunnu Assembly constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,56,307 registered voters in the constituency for the 2011 election.